Simple Self-Conditioning Adaptation for Masked Diffusion Models: Introduction

 The core of SCMDM post-training is a two-pass mechanism that trains a single denoiser to first produce an initial clean-state estimate and then refine that estimate under self-conditioning.
 In the first pass, the model predicts a clean-state distribution from the current masked input alone.
 In the second pass, this prediction is detached and passed back into the same network as a self-conditioning signal, and the loss is applied only to the resulting refined prediction.
 This allows SCMDM to adapt a pretrained MDM toward iterative refinement without changing the underlying learning objective.

 A key contribution of this work is the identification of a distinct post-training regime for self-conditioning in masked diffusion models.
-While prior approaches often rely on stochastic unconditional dropout (e.g., a 50/50 mixture of conditioned and unconditioned updates as established in \cite{chen2023analogbitsgeneratingdiscrete}) to stabilize training from scratch, we find that this strategy becomes suboptimal during finetuning of converged backbones.
+While prior approaches often rely on stochastic unconditional dropout (e.g., a 50/50 mixture of conditioned and unconditioned updates \cite{chen2023analogbitsgeneratingdiscrete}) to stabilize training from scratch, we find that this strategy becomes suboptimal during finetuning of converged backbones.
 Empirically, we show that once the model's self-generated clean-state estimates are already informative, dropping the self-conditioning signal can be harmful, as it forces training to mix refinement-based updates with less informative unconditional ones.
 In contrast, finetuning with full self-conditioning consistently yields much stronger adaptation, suggesting this second pass refinement is preferable in the post-training regime.

-Empirically, we evaluate SCMDM across four diverse domains: natural language generation, molecular generation, genomic sequence generation, and discretized image generation.
-Across these settings, SCMDM consistently improves over the corresponding masked diffusion baseline with minimal additional compute.
-In natural language generation, SCMDM reduces generative perplexity on OpenWebText \cite{Gokaslan2019OpenWeb} from 42.89 to 23.72.
-On QM9, it improves molecular generation quality, including higher validity (594.2 $\pm$ 9.5 to 628.2 $\pm$ 15.0) and uniqueness (539.4 $\pm$ 12.6 to 546.6 $\pm$ 12.1).
+Empirically, we evaluate SCMDM across natural language generation, molecular generation, genomic sequence generation, and discretized image generation.
+Across these settings, SCMDM consistently improves over the corresponding masked diffusion baseline.
+In natural language generation, SCMDM reduces generative perplexity on OpenWebText \cite{Gokaslan2019OpenWeb} from 42.89 to 23.72, providing an impressive 44.69\% improvement.
+On QM9, it improves molecular generation quality, shown by higher validity (594.2 $\pm$ 9.5 to 618.0 $\pm$ 13.2).
 In genomic sequence modeling, SCMDM improves distribution fidelity across denoising-step budgets by up to $10.73\%$.
-For discretized image generation, SCMDM also improves the FID on CIFAR-10 by 9.12\%.
-Figure~\ref{fig:improvement_bar} illustrates the empirical gains of SCMDM over the vanilla MDLM baseline across four distinct domains.
-Our proposed method consistently obtains performance improvements, even with minimal additional computation.
-The most substantial impact is observed in natural language generation, where SCMDM improves generative perplexity on OpenWebText by 44.69\%.
-These results highlight SCMDM's robust ability to refine discrete diffusion outputs, effectively bringing generated distributions closer to the target distribution.
-Together, these results show that simple self-conditioning can serve as an effective and broadly applicable post-training adaptation for existing masked diffusion models.
+For discretized image generation, SCMDM improves FID on CIFAR-10 by 9.12\%.
+Figure~\ref{fig:improvement_bar} summarizes these gains across domains.
+Together, these results show that self-conditioning is an effective and broadly applicable post-training adaptation for existing masked diffusion models.